qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 I face some error handling challenges due to Go’s lack of a try-catch mechanism.

-In this document, I’ll explain why I chose the functional options pattern over the Builder pattern for Golang.
+In this document, I’ll explain why I chose the Functional options pattern over the Builder pattern for Golang.

 ## Simple struct